 - Ensure you gently apply and spread the medicated cream over the scabs and rashes first.

-- The period required for the cream to take effect is between 8 to 12 hours, wash off the cream once the time period as mentioned by your doctor has expired.
+- The period required for the cream to take effect is between 8 to 12 hours.
+Wash off the cream once the time period as mentioned by your doctor has expired.

 - Do not miss any days; continue this treatment religiously for the entire prescription period.

-Possible Complications Of Scabies in a Child
+Possible Complications of Scabies in Babies

 Due to the particular nature of scabies, there can be numerous complications for the infection itself like: